 In order create the best playlist possible, it’s important to categorize each song in your music library.
-The sample music structure we’ll examine in this blog post will be contemporary music (like Top 40, Country, Hip Hop, and Alternative) but the category structure can apply to all genres with just a few tweaks.
+The sample music structure we’ll examine here will be contemporary music (like top 40, country, hip hop, and alternative), but the category structure can apply to all genres with just a few tweaks.

-In the above example, songs refers to the number of songs in the library per category, per hour refers to how many times a song from that category could be played per hour, a nd turnover is individual song rotation and measured in hours:minutes until that exact song could be played next.
+In the above example, songs refers to the number of songs in the library per category, per hour refers to how many times a song from that category could be played per hour, and turnover is the individual song rotation measured in hours:minutes until that exact song could be played next.

 New Current songs are new songs from new artists.
 If the song is a hit with a station’s audience, it can move up to the Medium Current and eventually Hot Current categories.
 However, not all songs move up.
 This can be a song’s first and only category.
 If the song isn’t a hit, it should be removed from the rotation overall.

 Gold, otherwise known as Oldies, are the best of the best of the once greatest hits coming from the Recurrent category.
 They stay in rotation in this category for two to ten years.
-Oldies stations, since they are all in this Gold category, can categorize into eras or decades.
+(For oldies stations: Since all songs would fall in this Gold category, you can categorize by eras or decades.)

-It’s important to note that due to DMCA, internet radio stations need to be careful with how often they repeat songs and artists.
-To read more about DMCA, click here.
+It’s important to note that due to the DMCA, internet radio stations need to be careful with how often they repeat songs and artists.
+To read more about the DMCA, click here.